nietras/Sep/README.md

 "\"Apple\r\nBanana\r\nOrange\r\nPear\""
 ```

-#### Why SepReader Is Not IEnumerable and LINQ Compatible
+#### Why SepReader Was Not IEnumerable Until .NET 9 and Is Not LINQ Compatible
 As mentioned earlier Sep only allows enumeration and access to one row at a time
 and `SepReader.Row` is just a simple *facade* or indirection to the underlying
 reader.
 This is why it is defined as a `ref struct`.
-In fact, the following code:
+In fact, the following
+code:
 ```csharp
 using var reader = Sep.Reader().FromText(text);
 foreach (var row in reader)